AdilEnverUygur/TestAutomationProject/README.md

 •A user should be able to create an account

-•A user should be able to add products to the shopping cart

-•A user should be able to check out the order

 •A user should be able to view his/her orders

 •A user should be able to view his/her downloadable orders

 •A user should be able to view My wish list

+•A user should be able to change password

 ### Customer Module